cslammy/discrete-designs/README.md

 # discrete-designs
-Falstad simulations of circuit fragments, no IC's allowed
+Falstad simulations of circuit fragments, no IC's allowed.
+See the blog post: